jackrvaughan/github-marketplace-client/README.md

 ## Conclusion

-This was a fun excercise for me as it was the first time I got exposure to using the graphQL.
-I really like how you can request specific data and only that will be returned - it also seemed very fast.
+This was a fun excercise for me as it was the first time I got exposure to using graphQL.
+I really like how you can request specific data - it also seemed very fast.
 Apollo was an interesting interface, but sometimes it's documentation for Angular was difficult to follow.
+The examples also had all requests being made at the component level; I'm used to making reuqests at an extracted service level.
 I would definitely like to explore other graphQL interfaces in the future.